jarvelov/cgminer-keep-alive/README.md

 <b>cgminer-keep-alive.ps1</b>

-If you didn't keep the cgminer-keep-alive files within the same folder as cgminer.exe you have to edit the path manually.
+If you didn't want to keep cgminer-keep-alive in C:\cgminer you have to edit the path manually.

 ```powershell
 Function startcgminer() {